 Do you need to test out the area first?

-Unless you know the area very well, it’s a good idea to rent for a year to make sure you have definitely picked the right location for your family.
+Unless you know the area you’re moving to very well, it’s a good idea to rent for a year to make sure you have definitely picked the right location for your family.
 You might end up settling in a town that is too busy, too far from school or work, or you may not like the urbanisation you live in.
-If you are renting it’s obviously much easier to move to a different town than if you have bought a property.
+If you are renting it’s obviously much easier to move to a different town than if you have bought a property outright.

 What’s the rental market like?

-In our experience finding a property to rent was quite difficult as there weren’t many properties to choose from.
+In our experience finding a property to rent was quite difficult as there weren’t many rental properties to choose from.
 In areas popular with tourists, most properties are rented out for holidays as the owners can make a lot more money per month.
 This can make it difficult to find a decent rental property in some areas.
-We’d recommend signing up with estate agents in advance of your move so you are notified of any new rental properties.
+We’d recommend signing up with estate agents way in advance of your move so you are notified of any new rental properties coming onto the market.

 Do you need to move quickly?